 All marketers and advertisers need to do is enter prompts, and AI marketing platforms promise to give you deliverables that cost less, take less time to complete, and require very little human intervention—and yet be as good as a real human’s work.

-Some marketers are already using AI platforms to create more customized marketing campaigns.
+Some marketers are already using using AI platforms to create more customized marketing campaigns.
 Some are still skeptical as to whether AI can deliver results as good as a human with the right experience and expertise can.
 Regardless of which camp you currently belong to, one thing is clear: AI marketing is here, and it’s only going to get better.

 Today’s post will dive into what AI marketing is, the pros and cons of using the approach in your marketing campaigns, types of AI marketing tools, things to consider, and a showcase of brands that have achieved success with the strategy.